justinchuby/cmu-courseapi-restful-elasticsearch/docs/index.md

 ### GET `/datetime/:datetime`
-Current classes happening at given time. `datetime` should be in the format defined by ISO-8601.
+Courses happening at given time. `datetime` should be in the format defined by ISO-8601.

 Sample Request: